MarkCiliaVincenti/raaghu-docs/raaghu/docs/en/The-Book-List-Page.md

 Github CLI
 ----------

-Select a local Directory and run following command to download and output code using a local directory name where project is converted into zip
+Select a local Directory and run following command inside command prompt to download and output code using a local directory name where project is converted into zip

 ```json
  curl -L https://github.com/Wai-Technologies/raaghu-react/archive/development-abp.zip --output (folder name).zip